Module 5: Carrier Safety Practices Previous Module Overview Glossary Help Next Module

 • OOS/VEH - Number of Out of service inspections per NSC vehicle based on average NSC fleet size.

-• FAILURE RATE - [Number of Out of Service inspections + (0.25 x the number of Required Attention inspections) + (0.0 x the number of passed inspections)] divided by total number of all inspections.
-The failure rate will be 0 if the carrier has not had the minimum number of inspections, based on their average fleet size.
+• CVSA POINTS PER VEHICLE - [Number of Out of Service inspections + (0.25 x the number of Required Attention inspections) + (0.0 x the number of passed inspections)] divided by the carrier’s average fleet.
+As of April 2024 month-end, the Failure Rate is called CVSA Points per Vehicle and is calculated based on the inspection results and the carrier’s average fleet, instead of based on a minimum number of inspections.

 • COLLISIONS PTS/VEH - Number of points (2, 4 or 6) per NSC vehicle.
 Based on carrier’s average NSC fleet size.